 No parties, no rowdiness---please respect the neighborhood.

 Also please do not leave random open/half eaten food in the fridge...just leave it in the compost (white gallon milk container) for recycling..(you can put compost container in the fridge) I will put it to good use!
 Turkeys, Possums, Raccoons and our garden will thank you!

 Feel free to use the dishes and cooking utensils, pots etc. and ingredients that you find in the kitchen, but please wash and return things to their place as much as possible.

 Enjoy yourselves and be comfortable.
-I want to keep the price as low as possible for guests who are like me.
-I have not raised the rent since I joined back in 2012 despite lots of renovations.
-I charge $10 extra after two people mostly because of the extra work of changing the beds.
+I want to keep the price as low as possible for guests who think like me.

 We enjoyed a very pleasant weekend in Lawrence at Marie-Alice's house.
 The house is spacious and comfortable, and located in a neighborhood that is quiet and peaceful, but also within a short walk or drive to restaurants, shops, and stuff to do.
 The beds in particular were really comfortable.
 We were in town to visit a KU student who lives in the dorms, and she ended up spending both nights sleeping at the house because she slept better there than in her room.

 Marie-Alice was very easy to communicate with in the time leading up to our trip.
 She stopped by after we arrived to make sure we had everything we needed, but otherwise we had the place to ourselves.
 She was very friendly, and I have no doubt that if we had needed her help while we were there it would have been no problem.

 We would definitely stay there again if we return to Lawrence in the future.